 “We need Public Private Partnership (PPP) at all level, it is a menace, Federal Government and state governments cannot do it alone.
 If the attitude of government workers is nothing to write home about, it is better to have PPP,” he says.

 “The policy can be made by the Federal Government and the private people should continue with the policy.”

 On his part, Chikere avers that political engagement is a powerful lever for setting the right incentives to change.
 “Developing a circular economy is just a matter of political will,” he quips.

 The plastic waste menace Nigeria is not dealing with

-“It was as if all the plastic in Ife were directed here,” says Adewale Mathew, who for two hours, with the help of his friends and clients, spent two hours picking plastic waste that took over his fitness centre situated along Ede road very close to Obafemi Awolowo University, Osun State.
+“It was as if all the plastic in Ife were directed here,” says Adewale Mathew, who, with the help of his friends and clients, spent two hours picking plastic waste that took over his fitness centre situated along Ede road very close to Obafemi Awolowo University, Osun State.